 - Has a lot of cables which can be annoying

-For some people, 2 speakers just won’t cut it, and if that is the case for you then look no further than the Logitech Z906 5.1 surround sound system.
+For some people, two speakers just won’t cut it, and if that is the case for you then look no further than the Logitech Z906 5.1 surround sound system.
 This THX-certified surround sound system from Logitech is extremely powerful and works for both PC and TV use.
-Unless you are willing to spend a lot more on your 5.1 sound system then the Z906 is second to none and no 5.1 speakers in the same price class can really compete.
+Unless you are willing to spend a lot more on your 5.1 sound system, then the Z906 is second to none, and no 5.1 speakers in the same price class can compete.

 Best Computer Soundbars

-About: 5-driver design, multimedia compatible, Programmable LED lights, 2,5” midbass drivers.
+About: 5.1 surround sound, 5-driver design, multimedia compatible, Programmable LED lights, 2,5” midbass drivers.